GVancauwenberghe/gvancauwenberghe.github.io/_pages/development.md

 **Description:** With this project the National Mapping and Cadastre Agency of Moldova (ALRC) aimed to get support for the development of the NSDI of Moldova.
 The focus was on two specific objectives: 1) Support to the implementation of the NSDI Action Plan, Business Model and Business Plan and 2) Support to the NSDI use-case development.
 The work on the Action and Business Plan, and Business Model entails many aspects, including the monitoring and evaluating the status and impact of the SDI.
 The use case component of the project deals with developing and implementing specific use cases to demonstrate the practical use of the available data sets to meet the government priority needs.

 **Activities performed:**
+* Elaboration of the Business Model of the NSDI Centre of Innovation in Moldova, including an analysis of international best practices in NSDI Business Models
+* Development of Roadmap and Implementation Plan for the Centre, including a detailed cost-benefit analysis
+* Design of Monitoring & Evaluation approach for the NSDI
+* Identification of NSDI use cases
+* Preparation of future project proposals

 ## International Lessons Learned and Recommendations on Business and Funding Models for Mekong Delta Center
 **Year:** 2021-2022